27 professional email examples & templates for busy people

 Hi [Name],

-I noticed you're working on [specific project or challenge] and wanted to offer my assistance.
-Given my experience with [relevant background], I might be able to help with [specific area].
+I noticed you're working on [specific project/challenge] and wanted to offer my help.
+I have experience with [relevant skill] from my work on [similar project].

 Would it be useful if I [specific offer of help]?
 I have availability [timeframe] if you'd like to collaborate.